 In his address to a joint session of Congress on September 20, 2001, nine days after we watched the twin towers collapse, then–President George W. Bush said, “Americans are asking, ‘Why do they hate us?’”
 He set the stage for the subsequent and ongoing “War on Terror” with his answer:

 Is Islam inherently a religion of terror, or one of peace?
-Did Mohammed produce conversions by the thousands with the edge of the sword?
+Did Mohammed produce conversions with the edge of the sword?
 Does the Quran teach jihad against infidel Christians and Jews?
 Does Islam teach the repression of women?
 Is Sharia law about stoning, amputation, and beheading?
 By examining the historical facts surrounding the creation of Islam and its subsequent viral growth, Why Do They Hate Us? erases powerful misconceptions about Muslims in language understandable to ordinary Americans.

 Sprinkled with stories from the everyday lives of mainstream Muslims, you will have the opportunity to catch a glimpse of a different side of Islam than portrayed in the media.
 I hope to transform the image from that of an angry Arab ready to detonate a vest full of explosives, into something closer to actual reality – such as the young Pakistani industrial engineer and father, working hard to provide for his family while leading a small Muslim community, or the Kazakh family of 12 living out the richness of their ancient traditions on the Central Asian steppe, or even the young Arab man who, out of the blue, propositioned me for sex.

 With a better grasp on the faith and practices of the mainstream, I next focus on Islam’s radicals and bring to light the hard connection between US foreign policy and the undeniable rage of terrorists.
 I present clear proof that terrorist attacks are triggered by the political/military acts of foreign governments and not by Islamic ideology.